Sup2point0/Assort/Yu-Gi-Oh/archetypes/Soul.md

 [Soul Virus](#Traps) slowly eats away at the opponent’s Deck and Extra Deck.
 It contributes little to the game and barely interacts with the rest of the archetype, but can provide spare [Soul Counters](#Soul-Counters), both by itself or as another card for the [Field Spells](#Lingering-Spells) to place Soul Counters on.
 Most importantly, it is very difficult to remove, and becomes very damaging indeed if left for too long – before the opponent has realised it, they’ve lost several of their important cards.

 [Soul Scream](#Traps) is the archetypal Counter Trap, with the power to negate *all effects* in a Chain, though like [Soul Corruption](#Miscellaneous-Spells), its cost requires setup.
-While this can be extremely impactful, it doesn’t discriminate between each player, so will render the entire Chain ineffective; as such, it’s most effective in response to an opponent’s [SEGOC](), like [Solemn Silence](../cards/traps/Solemn%20Silence.md)
+While this can be extremely impactful, it doesn’t discriminate between each player, so will render the entire Chain ineffective; as such, it’s most effective in response to an opponent’s [SEGOC<sup>↗</sup>](https://yugipedia.com/wiki/Simultaneous_Effects), like [Solemn Silence](../cards/traps/Solemn%20Silence.md)

 <table>
   <tr>